 By Mary Ellen Flynn, Esq., 301.563.6685

-In Maryland, all assets and property acquired during a marriage can be considered marital property regardless of how the property is titled.
+In Maryland, all assets and property acquired during a marriage are considered marital property regardless of how the property is titled.
 This can include real property, bank accounts, retirement and pensions, household furnishings, and vehicles.
 Clients often have the misconception that if they have an individual checking account solely in their name, that checking account is not considered marital property.
 However, that is not the law in Maryland.
-Even if an account is individually titled, any money held in the account during the marriage can be deemed marital property.
+Even if an account is individually titled, any money held in the account during the marriage is deemed marital property.

 Only property that was acquired before your marriage or acquired by one spouse during the marriage by gift or inheritance is considered non-marital property.
 Even then, if a spouse co-mingles the gift or inheritance with a joint checking account, the once non-marital property now becomes marital and is subject to division.